• Menu

 Whitefish Mountain Resort

-Bonus: Whitefish is within spitting distance of Glacier National Park, which has some of the state’s most underrated cross-country skiing.
+Bonus: Whitefish is within spitting distance of Glacier National Park, which has some of the state’s most underrated snowshoeing and cross-country skiing.

 Whitefish straddles the line between destination resort and regional favorite, striking a balance of amenities and cost.
 In a world where companies like Vail are gobbling up ski hills like the Cookie Monster, independent resorts like Whitefish are a breath of fresh air.